 Karpenter

-Karpenter is a Kubernetes Cluster Autoscaler built on AWS that is open-source, configurable, and high-performing.
+Karpenter is an open-source, configurable, and high-performing Kubernetes cluster autoscaler built on AWS.
 It boosts application availability and cluster efficiency by rapidly deploying the right computing resources in response to changing application loads.

-Karpenter also provides ad hoc computing resources to meet your application’s needs, and it will soon provide a cluster compute resource footprint, which will reduce costs while improving performance.
+Karpenter also provides ad hoc computing resources to meet your application’s needs, and it will soon provide a cluster compute resource footprint, reducing costs while improving performance.
 In addition, Karpenter analyses the overall resource requirements of unplanned pods and chooses whether to deploy new nodes or terminate current ones to decrease planning delays and capital costs.

 Useful Link: Kubernetes Adoption: The Prime Drivers and Challenges